kevmcdonk/M365Generator/README.md

     - `YOUR_TENANT_ID_HERE` - replace with your tenant ID
     - `YOUR_AZURE_FUNCTION_CLIENT_ID_HERE` - replace with the client ID for **Graph Azure Function**

-1. Use `dotnet user-secrets set` in the **GraphSampleFunctions** directory to set the following values.
+1. Use `dotnet user-secrets set` in the **M365GeneratorFunctions** directory to set the following values.

     - apiClientId - the client ID for **Graph Azure Function**
     - apiClientSecret - the client secret for **Graph Azure Function**